 Residents are expected to complete a scientific project such as case reports, review articles, or original research project appropriate for publication or presentation at a major conference.
-Residents are encouraged to select a research project in their first year and to continue its development to a conclusion by the end of their training program.
-Grand rounds papers should be of a quality Support is provided through a variety of faculty advisors and selected members of the Moss Rehabilitation Research Institute and Lewis Katz School of Medicine at Temple University faculty.
+Residents are strongly encouraged to participate in quality improvement in any area of Physical Medicine and Rehabilitation in their first year and to continue its development to conclusion by the end of their training program.
+Yearly didactics papers should be of quality that is presented to fellow residents every Wednesday critiqued and commented by attendings present in presentation.
+Support is provided through a variety of faculty advisors and selected members of and Lewis Katz School of Medicine at Temple University faculty.
 All research projects involving patients must be approved by the Program Director, Chairperson and respective hospital Institutional Review Board.

 Abington Memorial Hospital

 Good Shepherd Rehabilitation Hospital